dangom/nilearn-cli/README.rst

 Installation
 ------------

-nilearn-cli is distributed on `PyPI <https://pypi.org>`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.5+ and PyPy.
+nilearn-cli is not yet distributed on `PyPI <https://pypi.org>`_ as a universal wheel.
+To install it, clone the repo and run:

 .. code-block:: bash

-    $ pip install nilearn-cli
+    $ python setup.py install

 License
 -------